Ripley Ville: Retail premises

 Six end terrace houses adjoining Linton Street and two adjoining Ellen street were retail premises at the time of the 1871 census.
 All except No 2 Vere Street continued in commercial use until demolition.
 Architectural and structural changes were in most cases carried out at the time of construction.

 Ripley would not allow the sale of beer in Ripley Ville – although the 1872 Smith's Directory records Stephen Gibson of No 2 Linton Street as a grocer, tea dealer and beer retailer.
 Initially there was no public house but residents could drink at the Locomotive Inn (which predated Ripley Ville) at No 7 Ellen Street or in Hall Lane at the Bowling Hotel or any of the four beer retailers recorded there in Smiths Directory.

 During the 1870s the shop at No 2 Linton Street was joined to the adjacent house (40 Saville Street) and modifications undertaken.
 The 8-bedroom building was run by Mrs Gibson as a shop and coffee tavern and probably a temperance hotel.
 In the 1890s (after Ripley's death) Benjamin Spenser obtained a beer license.
 Under the name Gibson Hotel it continued as the village pub until demolition.

+In 1881 Clara Duce was listed as a grocer at 4 Linton St, while her husband David Duce is also listed there as a fish dealer.
+Clara sold fried potatoes in the shop and is credited with being one of the first to sell fish and chips in England.

 In 1874 the Co-op opened a store at No 10 Ellen Street replacing temporary store at No 5 Ellen Street.
 Branch 11 was an imposing building and continued trading until demolition in 1960.